KTH-RPL/handovers_dataset/README.md

 # Dataset
 Dataset of Human Human Handovers

 A total of 13 participant pairs (26 participants involved).
 For each pair, they were assigned participant 1 and participant 2.
+The baton was transferred to and fro between them.
+The baton has 2 6D Force/Torque sensors on sides for recording the grip forces and one sensor in between for interaction force.
+The particpants wear motion capture suits (MoCap) and the experiment occured in a MoCap room.
+The upeer body movement and the baton pose is tracked.

-Experimentation done in sets of approximately 9 minutes each.
+The Experimentation done in sets of approximately 9 minutes each.
 We had three experimental settings:
 1. Setting1- Normal baton transfer - 0.8 kg baton , Set 1 and Set 2
 2. Setting2- Heavy baton transfer - 1.8 kg baton , Set 3 and Set 4
 3. Setting3- Giver vision impairment with normal baton - 0.8 kg, Set 5 and Set 6